DSCI-310-2023/dsci-310-group-08-AKRM/README.md

 ### Licenses

 Predicting the revenue of the movies based on budget © 2023 by Abheet Kansal, Rehan Mondal is licensed under Attribution 4.0 International.
-If re-using/re-mixing please provide attribution and link to this webpage.
+If re-using or re-mixing please provide attribution and link to this webpage.

+### Acknowledgement

+Mondal, R., Zhang, M., Lu, C., &amp; Leng, J. (2022).
+Predicting the revenue of the movies based on budget.
+Retrieved 2023, from https://github.com/rehan13/DSCI-100-Project-Group25.git

+Permission were take from all members of the DSCI 100 group on email by Rehan Mondal for re using this project.